Flole998/openhab-addons/bundles/org.openhab.binding.raise3d/README.md

 ## Special Behavior

-- When the printer cannot be reached (network error, powered off, etc.), the `runningStatus` channel will be set to "offline" and `printProgress` will be set to 100.
+- When the printer cannot be reached (network error, powered off, etc.), the `runningStatus` channel will be set to "offline"
-- If the printer reports an error status, it will be shown as-is (e.g., "error") rather than being converted to "offline".
 - The binding automatically handles authentication and token management with the printer.

 ## Full Example